Taku-pg/Support_Java_Developer_Task/README.md

 4. `Delete` /producers/id

 ##### Description
-- Delete producer with given producer id.
+- Delete a producer with given producer id.
 - This producer's products are also deleted.